-- A. Players must be dressed as follows: - Tops: Matching colour shirts (leisure shirt or T-shirt).
-Teams may combine shirt styles, but colours and logos must still be matching. - Pants: Males long or short sports pants.
-Females long or short sports pants, or sports skirts. - Footwear: Rubber soled sports shoes that will not mark the court surface. - B. Players are not permitted to play in jeans, socks, leather-soled shoes or barefoot. - C. A penalty of 5 runs will be deducted from a team's batting score for every unacceptable item of apparel.
+Footwear: Rubber soled sports shoes that will not mark the court surface.

+- Players in socks, barefoot or in leather-soled shoes are not permitted.A penalty of 5 runs will be deducted from a team's batting score for every - B. A penalty of 5 runs will be deducted from a team's batting score for every unacceptable item of apparel.
 The team batting first will have any uniform penalties deducted at the start of the offending player's partnership.
 The team batting second may have uniform penalties deducted at the commencement of the second innings.
-Umpires are not to "cancel out" the uniform penalties of one team against another. - D. The maximum team penalty for incorrect uniforms in any match will be 10 runs. - E. Captains may not appeal for uniform penalties after the commencement of the second over of the second innings. - F. The umpire will be the initial judge of the correctness of a uniform.
-However, in the event of a dispute, particularly about colour, the duty manager will have the final decision.
+Umpires are not to "cancel out" the uniform penalties of one team against another. - C. The maximum team penalty for incorrect uniforms in any match will be 20 runs. - D. Captains may not appeal for uniform penalties after the commencement of the second over of the second innings. - E. The umpire will be the initial judge of the correctness of a uniform.
+However, in the event of a dispute, particularly with regard to colour, the duty manager will have the final decision.

-RULE 4 - THE TOSS
+RULE 4.
+THE TOSS